stawberri/danbooru-node/README.md

 They all take two arguments.
 The first is a path, and the second is your parameters.
 They'll be sent as JSON for `POST`, `PUT`, and `DELETE` requests, and as part of a query string for `GET` requests.

 Your paths' leading slashes are optional, but don't add extensions or query strings.
 These functions will automatically add `.json` and any specified query string properties to the end.

+Due to Danbooru's security settings, custom `GET` requests should work in browsers, but other methods may fail.

 ## Upgrading from previous versions